Aliases for CALCA Gene

 GeneCards Summary for CALCA Gene

 CALCA (Calcitonin Related Polypeptide Alpha) is a Protein Coding gene.
 Diseases associated with CALCA include Reflex Sympathetic Dystrophy and Spinal Stenosis.
-Among its related pathways are Signaling by GPCR and Peptide ligand-binding receptors.
+Among its related pathways are Neuroscience and Signaling by GPCR.
 Gene Ontology (GO) annotations related to this gene include identical protein binding.
 An important paralog of this gene is CALCB.

 UniProtKB/Swiss-Prot Summary for CALCA Gene